grafana/plugin-tools/docusaurus/docs/advanced-configuration.md

 ---

-### Extending the Prettier config
+### Extend the Prettier config

-Edit the `.prettierrc.js` file in the project root in order to extend the Prettier configuration.
+Edit the `.prettierrc.js` file in the project root to extend the Prettier configuration.

 **Example:**